UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 • Have you ever conducted usability testing, user interviews, or user surveys?

-• Does the customer service or sales department collect any information regarding the issues raised by users?
+• Does the customer service or sales department collect any information regarding the issues users raise?

 Data analysis

-The author of the audit gets familiar with the reports provided by the client and looks into the available analytics tools.
-Based on this data, it’s easier to determine what causes certain problems and what parts of the app require more attention.
-It’s a good base to formulate hypotheses that will be then verified during the app’s analysis.
+The author of the audit gets familiar with the reports provided by the client and looks into the available analytics tools, such as Google Analytics.
+This data makes it easier to determine what causes problems and what parts of the app require more attention.
+It’s an excellent base for formulating hypotheses that will be verified during the app’s analysis.

 Qualitative and quantitative data